Policy Owner: CISO

 System security testing

 Security functionality testing is performed at defined periods during the SDLC.
-No code is deployed to production without documented, successful test results and evidence of security remediation activities.
+No code is deployed to production without documented, successful test results and evidence of security remediation activities, except for emergency changes per the emergency-change provision in the Operations Security Policy and the Change Management → Emergency change procedure, which require CISO and Engineering Lead approval recorded in the ticket and a post-change retrospective on the timeline set in that policy.

 Application vulnerability management